-On April 4, 2013, Southside Oil, LLC ("Southside"), a subsidiary of the Partnership, completed a sale leaseback transaction with two separate companies for 50 of its dealer operated sites.
-As Southside did not meet the criteria for sale leaseback accounting, this transaction was accounted for as a financing arrangement over the course of the lease agreement.
-The obligations mature in varying dates through 2033, require monthly interest and principal payments, and bear interest at 5.125%.
-The obligation related to this transaction is included in current and long-term debt and the balance outstanding as of December 31, 2020 was \$97 million.
+Southside Oil, LLC ("Southside"), a subsidiary of the Partnership, is a party to a sale leaseback transaction that did not meet the criteria for sale leaseback accounting.
+This transaction was accounted for as a financing arrangement over the course of the lease agreement.
+The obligations mature in varying dates through 2058, require monthly interest and principal payments, and bear interest at 11.865%.
+As of December 31, 2022 and 2021, the balance of the sale leaseback financing obligation was \$85 million and \$91 million, respectively.